-The United States continues to take the view that any horizontal disciplines must advance regulatory transparency while respecting the right of WTO Members to regulate, as recognized by the GATS.
+The United States continues to take the view that any horizontal disciplines in this area must be balanced in their application and must advance regulatory transparency while respecting the right of WTO Members to regulate, as recognized by the GATS.

-At this time, no meetings of the WPDR have been scheduled during 2017, and the future focus of the Working Group is not clear.
+At this time, no meetings of the WPDR have been scheduled during 2018.
+Discussion is likely to continue on the basis of the compiled text.